-Commercial real estate agents have/her his eyes on commercial property.
-The operations and activities of a commercial real estate agent happen on a daily basis.
-In a commercial real estate agent’s life on the ground and in-depth researches are necessary.
+Commercial real estate agents have/their eyes on commercial property.
+The operations and activities of a commercial real estate agent happen daily.
+In a commercial real estate agent’s life on the ground in-depth research is necessary.

 A residential appraiser is a person who researches the properties (residential) and tells the customers the exact worth of the property.
 This task is quite an essential one when people want to sell or mortgage their house.

 You would be glad to know that appraisers not only work privately but with the government as well.
 A public residential appraiser’s role is to determine the correct appraisers of residential properties for tax purposes.